tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Then it turned to face us, and time turned to ooze.

 The creature before me was a grotesque fusion of human and predator, every detail twisted into something nightmarish.
 Its face was elongated and wolf-like, jagged fangs coated in dark congealed blood.
 Feral amber eyes sat deep in its skull, radiating a cold, calculating awareness.
 Coarse black hair sprouted unevenly across its scalp and face, framing the gaping maw with matted clumps, and its thin, cracked, purple skin stretched taut over high cheekbones.
-The nose was that of a wolf, nostrils flaring as it sniffed the air, a bright red tongue came out to wet it.
+The nose was that of a wolf, and a bright red tongue came out to wet it.

 Its torso was emaciated yet unnaturally muscular, sinews flexing under its purple-grey, bruised skin.
 Dark, wiry hair ran down its spine, curling around the shoulders and arms.
 The arms themselves were grotesquely long, with hands that ended in elongated fingers tipped with blackened, hooked claws, its knuckles protruded like small, jagged boulders beneath the thin skin.

 Its legs mirrored the arms in their monstrous distortion: thin yet strong.
 The feet were nightmarish hybrids—high arches, thick leathery soles, elongated toes, each tipped with wicked, curved claws that had scraped and gouged the floor.
 Veins pulsed beneath the stretched, almost reptilian-like skin, and tufts of coarse hair sprouted along the ankles and shins, connecting to powerful, twisted thighs that seemed ready to spring at any moment.

-Yellow eyes fixed on us, nostrils flaring as it sniffed the stagnant air of the hut, every motion unnervingly predatory.
+Yellow eyes fixed on us, nostrils flaring as it sniffed the stagnant air of the cabin, every motion unnervingly predatory.
 My heart hammered in my chest, each beat deafening in the tense silence.
 Its upper lip curled back, exposing jagged, yellowed teeth that gleamed in the dim light of the flashlights.
 A low, guttural snarl rumbled from deep in its throat, a sound both animal and disturbingly human.

 Then it lunged.